awsdocs/amazon-redshift-developer-guide/doc_source/lake-formation-datashare.md

 Enter properties for your cluster\.
 Choose the **Preview track** that contains the features you want to test\.
 We recommend entering a name for the cluster that indicates that it is on a preview track\.
 Choose options for your cluster, including options labeled as **\-preview**, for the features you want to test\.
 For general information about creating clusters, see [Creating a cluster](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-clusters-console.html#create-cluster) in the *Amazon Redshift Management Guide*\.
 Choose **Create preview cluster** to create a cluster in preview\.
 When your preview cluster is available, use your SQL client to load and query data\.
+You can create an Amazon Redshift Serverless workgroup in **Preview** to test new features of Amazon Redshift Serverless\.
+You can't use those features in production or move your **Preview** workgroup to a production workgroup\.
+For preview terms and conditions, see *Beta and Previews* in [AWS Service Terms](https://aws.amazon.com/service-terms/)\.
+Sign in to the AWS Management Console and open the Amazon Redshift console at [https://console\.aws\.amazon\.com/redshift/](https://console.aws.amazon.com/redshift/)\.
+On the navigation menu, choose **Severless dashboard**, and choose **Workgroup configuration**\.
+The workgroups for your account in the current AWS Region are listed\.
+A subset of properties of each workgroup is displayed in columns in the list\.
+A banner displays on the **Workgroups** list page that introduces preview\.
+Choose the button **Create preview workgroup** to open the create workgroup page\.
+Enter properties for your workgroup\.
+We recommend entering a name for the workgroup that indicates that it is in preview\.
+Choose options for your workgroup, including options labeled as **\-preview**, for the features you want to test\.
+Continue through the pages to enter options for your workgroup and namespace\.
+For general information about creating workgroups, see [Creating a workgroup with a namespace](https://docs.aws.amazon.com/redshift/latest/mgmt/serverless-console-workgroups-create-workgroup-wizard.html) in the *Amazon Redshift Management Guide*\.
+Choose **Create preview workgroup** to create a workgroup in preview\.
+When your preview workgroup is available, use your SQL client to load and query data\.

 When working with the Lake Formation managed Redshift datashares preview, consider the following:
 + You must create new Amazon Redshift clusters with the preview\_2022 maintenance track\.
 For more information about preview tracks, see [Choosing cluster maintenance tracks](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-clusters.html#rs-mgmt-maintenance-tracks)\.